Tbrosnan12/Sync_Notes/README.md

 This is a repo holding scripts for auto syncing git repositories.

-Works best by adding this repo to your path.
+Works best by adding this repo to your path, or you can just move ```update``` to a directory that is in your path.

 Then calling ```update``` in the terminal, when in a git repo, will update that repo.